dimfeld/conductor/docs/guidelines.md

 7. Ensure **all code is modular**, reusable, and adheres to SOLID principles.
 8. Follow **SvelteKit best practices** to organize related functionality logically.
 9. Use **Drizzle** for defining entities and managing database operations.
 After making changes to the database, run `bun run db:migrate` to generate migrations.
+10. The database should only be used for storing logs of agent runs, and minimal administrative data related to the project.
+Everything else should be stored in the filesystem within the project folder, in formats easily parsed by LLMs such as YAML.

 ## Error Handling and Security

-10. Implement **error handling** to account for edge cases and unexpected inputs.
+11. Implement **error handling** to account for edge cases and unexpected inputs.
-11. Validate form uploads using **sveltekit-superforms** and **zod** to prevent malicious uploads.
+12. Validate form uploads using **sveltekit-superforms** and **zod** to prevent malicious uploads.

 ## Documentation and Testing

-12. Write tests using the `vitest` library.
+13. Write tests using the `vitest` library.
-13. Write **automated tests** for Svelte components with **Svelte Testing Library**.
+14. Write **automated tests** for Svelte components with **Svelte Testing Library**.
-14. Mock real services in tests to ensure independence and faster execution.
+15. Mock real services in tests to ensure independence and faster execution.
-15. Enable **parallel test execution** for backend and frontend tests to reduce runtime.
+16. Enable **parallel test execution** for backend and frontend tests to reduce runtime.

 ## Best Practices

-16. Maintain a clear separation of concerns in modules and codebase.
+17. Maintain a clear separation of concerns in modules and codebase.
-17. Avoid hardcoding configurations; use environment variables for flexibility.
+18. Avoid hardcoding configurations; use environment variables for flexibility.
-18. Always consider scalability and future maintainability when designing components or architecture.
+19. Always consider scalability and future maintainability when designing components or architecture.